Automated Speed Enforcement

 ASE Tickets and Fines

 Tickets are issued to the registered owner of the vehicle regardless of who was driving.
+For instructions on how to pay your ASE ticket, please see the back of the notice you received in the mail.

 The penalty is only a fine.
 Tickets issued via ASE do not result in demerit points and do not impact the registered owner’s driving record.

-Like speeding tickets issued by police officers, the fine will be based on how much the driver was exceeding the speed limit.
+Like speeding tickets issued by police officers, the fine will be based on how much the driver exceeded the speed limit.
 Fines are set by the Ontario Court of Justice Chief Judge and listed in Schedule D Highway Traffic Act Speeding – Community Safety Zone.
 Fines are doubled in community safety zones, even if the violation occurred outside school hours.

 Frequently Asked Questions